what3words/w3w-php-wrapper/README.md

 The `autoSuggest` method determines possible corrections to the supplied 3 word address string based on the probability of the input errors listed above and returns a ranked list of suggestions.
 This method can also take into consideration the geographic proximity of possible corrections to a given location to further improve the suggestions returned.

+### Single and Multilingual Variants
+AutoSuggest is provided via 2 variant resources; single language and multilingual.

+The single language autosuggest resource requires a language to be specified.
+The input full or partial 3 word address will be interpreted as being in the specified language and all suggestions will be in this language.
+We recommend that you set this according to the language of your user interface, or the browser/device language of your user.
+If your software or app displays 3 word addresses to users (in addition to accepting 3 words as a search/input) then we recommend you set the language parameter for this resource to the same language that 3 word addresses are displayed to your users.

+The multilingual `autoSuggestML` resource can accept an optional language.
+If specified, this will ensure that the `autoSuggestML` resource will look for suggestions in this language, in addition to any other languages that yield relevant suggestions.

 ### Input 3 word address

 You will only receive results back if the partial 3 word address string you submit contains the first two words and at least the first character of the third word; otherwise an error message will be returned.